-A bootable USB drive is a saver when your MacBook won't turn on, and also a nice assistant if you want to try the latest macOS Sonoma or certain versions for tests on multiple Macs.
+A bootable USB drive is a lifesaver when your MacBook won't turn on, and also a nice assistant if you want to try the latest macOS Tahoe or test a certain version on multiple Macs.

 Don't be so worried.
 This post will give you a hand.
 It offers workarounds to force your Mac to boot from a USB successfully and also tells you the reasons why your MacBook won't boot from USB.